-If you stumble upon balloons, baggies, pipes, syringes, or aluminum foil lying around, these are potential signs of heroin use to consider as well.
+If you stumble upon balloons, baggies, pipes, syringes or aluminum foil, these may also be potential signs of heroin use.

-For some, the end of heroin addiction is an untimely death.
-For others, like yourself, it can be the first step toward a better life — a drug-free life.
-The National Institute on Drug Abuse notes that addiction develops in about 23 percent of all heroin users.
-Currently, the best approach for treating heroin addiction includes continued medication therapy coupled with psychotherapy.
-Many patients are put on drugs like methadone and buprenorphine right from the start of the detox process.
-These drugs act as supplements for heroin, allowing the body to slowly wean itself off the drug in decreasing, incremented doses over a period of time.
+The National Institute on Drug Abuse notes that addiction develops in about 23 percent of all people who use heroin.
+Currently, the best approach for treating heroin addiction includes continued medication-assisted therapy coupled with psychotherapy.
+Many patients are put on drugs like methadone and buprenorphine/naloxone right from the start of the detox process.
+These drugs act as replacements for heroin, allowing the body to slowly wean itself off the drug in decreasing, incremental doses over a period of time.

 Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.